DOI-USGS/ds-pipelines-targets-1-course/course-instructions.md

 <details>
 <summary><h2>Organize Your Project Files</h2></summary>

-You should organize your code into functions, targets, and conceptual "phases" of work.
+USGS Data Science code repositories have a modular and predictable organizational structure.
+We organize our code into functions, targets, and conceptual "phases" of work.

 Often we create temporary code or are sent scripts that look like `my_work_R/my_happy_script.R` in this repository.
 Take a minute to look through that file now.